Mr-Scarf/computer-infrastructure/README.md

  - **.github/workflows** - Contains script 'faang.yml' that runs the code every Saturday morning.
  - **data** - Folder that contains csv files of 'FAANG' stock data over the last five days.
- - **plots** - Opens latest file in data folder & generates plot of closing prices of 'FAANG' stocks over the last five days.
+ - **plots** - Contains generated plots of 'FAANG' stock closing prices over the last five days, based on latest data file.
  - **.gitignore** - Tells Git which files to ignore in repository.
  - **README** - This file, used to explain the project.
  - **faang.py** - Python script that runs, downloading the data and creating the plots of 'FAANG' data.